-- To learn concepts of matrices, vectors and Linear combinations - To learn rank of a matrix, Echolen form and Augmented form of a matrix - To learn concepts of vector spaces such as independence, basis, dimensions and orthogonality - To learn Eigen Values, Eigen Vectors and Singular Value Decomposition
+- Concepts of Matrices, vectors and Linear combinations. - Rank of a matrix, Echolen form and Augmented form of a matrix. - Concepts of vector spaces such as independence, basis, dimensions and orthogonality. - Eigen Values, Eigen Vectors and Singular Value Decomposition.

-COURSE OUTCOMES: After completion of the course, the student should be able to
+COURSE OUTCOMES: Student will be able to

-- CO-1: Analyze the methods and solve a simultaneous linear system of equations - CO-2: Apply the Matrix tools in solving the linear system of equations - CO-3: Understand the Rank, Basis and Matrix Invertibility theorems to describe matrices and subspaces - CO-4: Use eigenvectors to represent a linear transformation of a matrices - CO-5: Apply the knowledge of singular value decomposition in applications of image processing and machine learning
+CO-1: Analyze the methods and solve a simultaneous linear system of equations.

+CO-2: Apply the Matrix tools in solving the linear system of equations.

+CO-3: Understand the Rank, Basis and Matrix Invertibility theorems to describe matrices and subspaces.

+CO-4: Use eigenvectors to represent a linear transformation of a matrices.

+CO-5: Apply the knowledge of singular value decomposition in applications of image processing and machine learning.